Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks

 With our simple U-Net-based method and without further processing of the network output (except for computing the largest connected component) we obtained highly complete and accurate airway segmentations on the three datasets tested.
-On the EXACT'09 data, our method achieved a similar performance to the more complex U-Net-FRAD method~\cite{Qin2021}, which used manually annotated EXACT'09 data for model training.
+On the EXACT'09 data, our method achieved a similar performance to the more complex U-Net-FRAD method~\cite{Qin2021}, which used manually annotated EXACT'09 data for model training; and the nnU-Net method~\cite{nnUnet2021}, using a similar U-Net as backbone.
 An additional advantage of processing few, large patches by our method is that fewer edge artifacts are introduced when tiling together the predicted output patches of the network.
 These artifacts typically occur where the tiled predicted patches meet in the full-size output (or where the patches overlap if this occurs), because the predictions from each patch can be slightly different due to border effects when using non-valid convolutions, and can cause discontinuities in the predicted airway mask.